First Light First Light

 Add to Home Screen

-3 Tap Add to Home Screen then Add
+Tap the menu (top right), then Add to Home Screen and Add.

-Runs fullscreen · no browser chrome · works offline
+Runs fullscreen · no address bar · works offline